-findPalindromes and findComplementedPalindromes return an XStringViews object containing all palindromes (or complemented palindromes) found in subject (one view per palindromic substring found).
+findPalindromes returns an XStringViews object containing all palindromes found in subject (one view per palindromic substring found).

-palindromeArmLength and complementedPalindromeArmLength return the arm length (integer) of the 2-arm palindrome (or complemented palindrome) x.
+palindromeArmLength returns the arm length (integer) of the 2-arm palindrome x.
 It will raise an error if x has no arms.
 Note that any sequence could be considered a 2-arm palindrome if we were OK with arms of length 0 but we are not: x must have arms of length greater or equal to 1 in order to be considered a 2-arm palindrome.
-The same apply to 2-arm complemented palindromes.
-When applied to an XStringViews object x, palindromeArmLength and complementedPalindromeArmLength behave in a vectorized fashion by returning an integer vector of the same length as x.
+When applied to an XStringViews object x, palindromeArmLength behaves in a vectorized fashion by returning an integer vector of the same length as x.

-palindromeLeftArm and complementedPalindromeLeftArm return an object of the same class as the original object x and containing the left arm of x.
+palindromeLeftArm returns an object of the same class as the original object x and containing the left arm of x.